Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **How is the housing company?**
     Search for reviews of your landlord or housing company (*[[Hausverwaltung]]*).
 It could be a really bad landlord or a [housing scam](/guides/housing-scams).
 - [ ] **Neubau or Altbau?**
     New buildings (*Neubau*) are usually quieter and better insulated.
 They have concrete walls and floors.
-Old buildings (*Altbau*) have more charm with their high ceilings and hardwood floors, but they're usually louder and more expensive to heat.
+Old buildings (*Altbau*) have beautiful high ceilings and hardwood floors, but they're usually louder and more expensive to heat.
 - [ ] **Which floor?**
     - **Top floor apartments** are quieter; you hear traffic less, and there are no neighbours above you.
-They get more sunlight, but they are hotter in the summer, especially old apartments with bad insulation.[^12] Ask if they improved the insulation in the recent years.
-Attic apartments (*Dachgeschosswohnung*) feel smaller because of [angled walls and wooden beams](/images/dachgeschosswohnung-berlin.jpg).
+They get more sunlight, but they are hotter in the summer, especially old apartments with bad insulation.[^12] Attic apartments (*Dachgeschosswohnung*) feel smaller because of [angled walls and wooden beams](/images/dachgeschosswohnung-berlin.jpg).
     - **Upper floor apartments** get more sunlight.
 There is less traffic noise.
 Check if there is an elevator.
     - **Lower floors and ground floor appartments** are darker and louder.
 Break-ins can happen.
 Neighbours can see inside your apartment.[^13] Some ground floor apartments have a garden.
 - [ ] **Street or courtyard?**